7 Ways Interior Designers Charge for Services

 A popular mode of payments, the hourly rate payment method has been used over the years by many professionals such as architects, engineers, therapists, lawyers and accountants.
 It is well used by certified interior designers too.

-The way it works is that a certified interior designer is supposed to keep detailed records of daily work and the number of hours spent to execute such works.
+The way it works is that the interior designer is supposed to keep detailed records of daily work and the number of hours spent to execute such works.

 At the end of each month, the client is billed as per the number of hours expended.

-This mode of payment actually is payment for time but not necessarily a payment for talent and skills of a certified interior designer.
+This mode of payment actually is payment for time spent, not necessarily a payment for talent and skills of a certified interior designer.

 Clients are a bit wary of this billing method simply because there may be instances where the designer works slower than others.
 What happens if the interior designer is slow or fast, highly talented or just plain competent?